theislab/hadge/docs/source/general.md

 ## **Pipeline configuration**

 The pipeline provides some pre-defined profiles.
-The standard profile is used by default when no profile is specified, where the pipeeline is run locall and all processes annotated with the big_mem label are assigned 4 cpus and 16 Gb of memory.
+The standard profile is used by default when no profile is specified, where the pipeline is run locally and all processes annotated with the big_mem label are assigned 4 cpus and 16 Gb of memory.

 ```
 profiles{